Apurro12/chatbot/README.md

 ### Testing.
-1) Performs LLM unit testing using LangSmith.
-This should be refactored and integrated into the CI pipeline, but it works as a proof of concept (POC).
+1) Perform unit testing over the promps using Langsmith, only the promp that extract filters is being tested with one example case for now.
+More examples and more promps will be added in the future

 ### Next Planned Steps:

 1. Abstract classes to handle multiple LLMs.
 2. Add memory to the chats using LangChain's built-in features.
-3. Implement CI/CD and testing.
+3. Expand CI and implement CD.

 ## Make inference